dronacharya27/quiz-bot/README.md

 3. In the project root run `docker-compose build` and `docker-compose up`
 4. Go to `localhost` to view the chatbot

+Quiz Bot Working

+1. Start the quiz by sending 'Start' to the bot, It will initialize the Quiz Bot.
+2. Answer the questions using [1, 2, 3, 4] from the given options
+3. Quiz Consist of 10 questions, once all questions are ended, user will get the score earned.

 Steps to run the project without Docker